mgamal92/paymob-laravel/README.md

 # Paymob Laravel

-This is an integration between Laravel framework and Paymob API to make it easier for developers to use Paymob functionalities on their applications.
+This is an integration between Laravel framework and Paymob API to make it easier for developers to use Paymob functionalities in their applications.

 ## Installation